turingschool/front-end-curriculum/lessons/web-scraping-workshop.md

 [Review the documentation for NightmareJS](https://github.com/segmentio/nightmare)

+### Wait for Things!

+`.wait()` is a powerful tool in Nightmare.
+You can pass it a selector for it to wait for.. or you can pass it an amount of time.
+You may need to wait for things between clicks.
+If your script isn't behaving as expected, try waiting.

+### `.end()` and `.then()`

+You need these little fellers for your script to work correctly.
+Don't forget them.

 ### Promises

 We spent some time going over promises this morning, so check out this promises implementation